Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 #### Transferring a crypto asset

-The crypto asset is transferred from one QLC address to another.
+The crypto asset is transferred from one XQT address to another.
 There will be a small network fee and a probably larger creator’s fee, going back to the issuer/creator of the underlying work.
 Both fees would be non-obligatory, but - as within Bitcoin - highly encouraged.

 This chained payment has several effects: